solo-io/supergloo/docs/content/setup/prerequisites/enterprise_prerequisites.md

 {{< /tabs >}}

-If you are using a NodePort and are failing to connect to relay, that means you have multiple nodes, and the istio-ingressgateway isn't on the first one.
+If you are using a NodePort and are failing to connect to relay, that could mean you have multiple nodes, and the istio-ingressgateway isn't on the first one.
 Track down the host for the correct worker node and use that as the $MGMT_INGRESS_ADDRESS instead.